 Near Oil City in Venango County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 31.031′ N, 79° 37.137′ W. Marker is near Oil City, Pennsylvania, in Venango County.
-Marker is at the intersection of Rouseville Road (Pennsylvania Route 227) and Pithole Road, on the right when traveling east on Rouseville Road.
+41° 27.609′ N, 79° 41.49′ W. Marker is near Oil City, Pennsylvania, in Venango County.
+Marker is on Waitz Road.
+Marker is 250 yards west of PA 8 just across railroad tracks.
 Touch for map.
 Marker is in this post office area: Oil City PA 16301, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 1, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 296 times since then and 18 times this year.
-Photos: 1, 2. submitted on May 1, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page was last revised on May 9, 2019.
+This page originally submitted on May 8, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 106 times since then.
+Photos: 1, 2, 3, 4. submitted on May 8, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.